VEuPathDB/conifer/Util/lib/conifer/docs/QuickstartGuide.md

 before using it.
 Once you have source code checked out in `project_home` you can `install` Conifer,  then create a `conifer_site_vars.yml` file with the help of the `seed` command and then run `configure` to configure your website.
-This way when you do build your web application it will already be correctly configured and ready for deployment.
+This way, when you do build your web application it will already be correctly configured and ready for deployment.

 The `rebuilder` command used to build EBRC websites will automatically